ylecuyer/puma-helper/README.md

     # Default description: ""
     description : "Related to my super app, in production"

-    # Optional - string
-    # Pumactl and Puma state path to files must be absolute
-    # Default pumactlpath: current/bin/pumactl (from path of your app)
-    # Default pumastatepath: /tmp/pids/puma.state (from path of your app)
-    #pumactlpath : "/home/path/to/pumactl"
-    #pumastatepath : "/home/path/to/puma_state"

     # Optional - int
     # Active thread warn and critical % must be > 1 and < 100
     # Default Active thread warn: 50